Instructions For Translating Your App or Software Into Other Languages

 This means if you have some software or an app you have developed and want to be localised you will need to separate the language content from the source code.
 This is called internationalization or i18n and allows your software to be made available in different interface languages.
-There are tools available, depending on whether your app is iOS, Android or Windows Phone as they all have localization guides.
-When you have succeeded in extracting from your app your original copy and have transferred into a Strings, XLIFF, ResXor XML local file it’s ready to be forwarded to the translator.
+There are tools available, depending on whether your app is iOS, Android, or Windows Phone as they all have localization guides.
+When you have succeeded in extracting from your app your original copy and have transferred it into a Strings, XLIFF, ResXor XML local file it’s ready to be forwarded to the translator.

 Once your translator has completed the translation you will have a locale file for all the languages you want.
-The next step in the process is placed these locale files into the source code of your project depending on your platform and then release the updated app. or software.
+The next step in the process is to place these locale files into the source code of your project depending on your platform and then release the updated app. or software.
 This completes your app or software localization and will move your hard work into a greater potential market.